Stair Treads: Choosing the Right Material

 What is the recommended stair tread thickness?

 - Typically 25 mm to 55 mm.
-Thicker treads provide better durability.
+Thicker stair treads provide better durability and feel more solid underfoot.

 -